-All authorisations in the Retail Market and Corporate market Divisions are personal.
-In the Corporate market Division, credit committees have in addition been set up at local and central level to advise the decision taker in major credit cases.
-Granting of credit must be in line with the Bank's credit strategy, credit policy, credit processing procedures and guidelines and must be characterised by completeness, high quality and professionalism.
-This is documented by way of the Bank's ordinary loan-officer system.
+All authorisations within the Retail and Corporate markets are personal.
+In the Corporate market, credit committees have in addition been set up at local and central level to advise the decision maker in major credit cases.
+Granting of credit must be in line with the Bank's credit strategy, credit policy, credit processing procedures and guidelines, and must be characterised by completeness, high quality and professionalism.
+This is documented in the Bank's ordinary loan-officer system.